 Today you’ll learn how to squirt when alone as well as how to make yourself squirt when you’re with your man.

-Additionally, your man may find this guide useful to read too, so that he understands how to help you achieve that wonderful feeling of female ejaculation.
+Additionally, your man may find this guide useful to read too, so that he understands how to help you achieve that beautiful feeling of female ejaculation.

 Here’s How The Tutorial Is Structured:

 1. Your anatomy – The important parts of your body when making yourself squirt.

 2. The process & techniques to squirt – With detailed instructional diagrams!